 Be patient.
 Content marketing is a long game.
 So, while it is important to make adjustments over time, also know when you have to let things play out before jumping to conclusions about whether they are working or not.

-So, that leads us to one of the questions asked in the beginning of this article.
+So, that leads us to one of the questions asked at the beginning of this article.
 Do you have to write for your blog?
 The answer is no – an agency or freelance writer can do that for you.
 However, if you’re not going to write your own articles, you should at least be involved in the development of strategy and topics.
-Your blog should be connected to your business, not a useless appendage that’s serves no purpose.
+Your blog should be connected to your business and should be an integral part of your marketing strategy.

 Now you understand the purpose of your blog and the positive impact it can have on the growth of your business.
-It can be overwhelming trying to attract customers online.
-We understand the frustration of trying to build a business.
-Sometimes you need someone who can help take the burden off you to handle the things you’re not able to tackle while you focus on the things you’re good at.
+If you’re ready to add a blog to your content marketing strategy, and you’re feeling overwhelmed by the process, reach out to us.
+Our content marketing team will help take the burden off while you focus on other areas of your business.
 Let us know how we can help.